What is a flat foot?

 If knee pain or other accompanying symptoms exist as a result of flat feet, your doctor will advise further treatment options.

-Orthopaedic insoles by medi
+Orthopaedic foot orthotics by medi

 Highlights